yashupadhyayy1/Anydoc_chatbot_Server/README.md

 # Document Processor Chatbot

-The Document Processor API is a FastAPI application that allows users to upload various types of documents (PDFs, DOCX, text files, etc.) and receive processed results based on user-provided questions.
-Whether you’re building a search engine, a chatbot, or any other application that requires document processing, this API can be a powerful tool.
+The Document Processor Chatbot is a FastAPI application that allows users to upload various types of documents (PDFs, DOCX, text files, etc.) and receive processed results based on user-provided questions.
+Whether you’re building a search engine, a chatbot, or any other application that requires document processing, this API can be a powerful tool as well as contain a databases to manage and save the documents in server.

 ## Features